adrelanos/aeternity-wiki/Claiming-Your-Ledger.md

 The P1 contribution phase officially ended, and if you were one of the first 1000 people to contribute at least 12ETH you may have qualified for a free Ledger Nano S!

-Below you will find information on how to check if you qualified and start the claim process to received your Ledger.
+Below you will find information on how to check if you qualified and start the claim process to receive your Ledger.

 # Did I qualify for an Aeternity Ledger Nano S?
 To check if you qualified for a Ledger Nano S: